 We have years of experience in courts through NJ and NY and a proven track record of success in criminal cases.

 In New Jersey, kidnapping can be defined as removing someone against their will from somewhere, usually with an intent to hold the person for ransom or as a hostage.
-Kidnapping can also be when you do not let someone leave from where they are, or when a person is moved from a place to make it easier for a crime to be committed or to injure or torture that person.
+Kidnapping can also be charged when you do not let someone leave where they are, or when a person is moved from a place to make it easier for a crime to be committed or to injure or torture that person.
 In addition, when a person interferes with the government by holding a person or if they are depriving parents/guardians of being with their child, this can also be considered kidnapping.